fusioncharts/dev_centre_docs/configuring-your-chart-basic/changing-the-size-and-type.md

 Once you have initialized a chart, you can also change the dimensions dynamically, at client-side, through the JavaScript API `resizeTo()`.

-To showcase this, we create the same chart which we created in the [Your first chart]{% linkTo tutorials/getting-started/building-your-first-chart.md %} article.
+To showcase this, we create the same chart which we created in the [Your first chart](/getting-started/building-your-first-chart) article.
 The data remains the same as well.

 When the chart needs to be resized dynamically, we invoke the `resizeTo()` method specifying the new `width` and `height` of your chart (in pixels).
 You can call this method anytime after the chart has finished rendering.